AdobeDocs/campaign-standard.en/help/administration/using/audit.md

     * **[!UICONTROL Changed date]**: Date of the last action performed on this entity.
     * **[!UICONTROL Content]**: Code block which gives you more information on what was changed exactly in your entity.

+    In this example, we can see that the workflow WKF110 has been started on August 26th by the Business administrator of this instance.

     ![](assets/audit-trail_3.png)